 The Hospitality Management program at Montana State University prepares students to become skilled professionals within the expanding local, regional, national and global hospitality industries.
-Students, choosing from one of three degree options (Food Enterprise, Lodging and Facilities Management, and Restaurant Management: Farm-to-Table) engage in an interdisciplinary and experiential curriculum.
+Students, choosing from one of two degree options (Lodging and Facilities Management or Restaurant Management: Farm-to-Table) engage in an interdisciplinary and experiential curriculum.
 The curriculum draws from course work in food and nutrition, culinary arts, business, and agriculture as well as hospitality-specific course work emphasizing sustainability and quality customer service across the hospitality industry.
-All options have practicum courses for skill development and field-based courses that integrate problem-based learning and service learning through community engagement.
-Additionally, all options include internships to ensure that graduates have sufficient practical experience to be prepared and competitive for job placement.
+Both options have practicum courses for skill development and field-based courses that integrate problem-based learning and service learning through community engagement.
+Additionally, both options include internships to ensure that graduates have sufficient practical experience to be prepared and competitive for job placement.

 Lodging and Facilities Management Option